Theory of the Elementary Particles: The ratios m( )/m(e ), m( )/m(e ) and m(p)/m(e)

 with m($\pi^\pm$)/m(e$^\pm$)(\emph{exp}) = 273.1321.
-We have, however, only considered the ratio of the rest masses of the neutrinos in $\pi^\pm$ and e$^\pm$, not the consequences of either the charge or the spin in $\pi^\pm$.
-Nambu's (improved) empirical formula for the mass ratio m($\pi^\pm$)/m(e$^\pm$) is
+We have, however, only considered the ratio of the masses of the neutrinos in $\pi^\pm$ and e$^\pm$, not the consequences of the charge for m($\pi^\pm$), which have been treated in [74].
+For a comparison Nambu's (improved) empirical formula for the ratio m($\pi^\pm$)/m(e$^\pm$) is

-The rest mass of the $\pi^\pm$\,mesons is 273 $\cong$ $2\times1/\alpha_f$ times larger than the rest mass of the electron because both, the muon neutrino as well as the anti-muon neutrino masses in $\pi^\pm$, are $\cong\,$137 times larger than the masses of the electron or anti-electron neutrinos in the electron or positron.
-If we divide Barut's Eq.(59) for m($\mu^\pm$)/m(e$^\pm$) by Eq.(103) for the ratio m($\pi^\pm$)/m(e$^\pm$), replacing +\,1 in (59) by +\,1.25, we arrive, neglecting a term with $\alpha_f^2$, at m($\mu^\pm$)/m($\pi^\pm$) = 3/4 + $\alpha_f$, a very good approximation of the experimental mass ratio m($\mu^\pm$)/m($\pi^\pm$) in Eq.(60), as it must be.